Brown-University-Library/bdr-api-tools/index.md

 ### calc_collection_size.py (detailed)

 Calculates the total storage size of all items in the given BDR collection.
-It queries the Search API with pagination to retrieve and process the necessary data, and prints a summary including a human-readable size.
-It separately fetches the collection title via the Collections API.
+It queries the Search API to retrieve and process the necessary data, and prints a summary including a human-readable size.
+It also grabs the collection title via the Collections API.

 Args: --collection-pid (required)